 I’m talking about differences in beliefs around things like religion/ideology, whether or not to have kids and/or how you’ll raise them, where you want to live, your career aspirations, money, and so on.

-Basically, ask yourself if who are as a person is in some sort of conflict with who they are a person.
+Basically, ask yourself if who you are as a person is in some sort of conflict with who they are as a person.
 If the answer is yes, then it will be nearly impossible to have a healthy, long-lasting relationship with this person.

 Enforce Your Boundaries with a Willingness to Leave